Charlotte Rampling: 1970–early 1980s: Mature roles, Hollywood, and Italian cinema

 In 1974's The Night Porter, in which she again appears alongside Dirk Bogarde, she plays a former concentration camp inmate who, after World War II, reunites with a former camp guard (Bogarde) with whom she had had an ambiguous, sadomasochistic relationship.
 Their relationship resumes, and she becomes his mistress and victim once again.
 In 1974, she posed nude for Playboy photographs by Helmut Newton.
 In 1976 she co-presented for Best Art Direction-Set Decoration Award with Anthony Hopkins at the 48th Academy Awards.

 In 1974, Rampling starred in John Boorman's science-fiction film Zardoz opposite Sean Connery.
 She also starred with Peter O'Toole in Foxtrot (1976) and with Richard Harris in Orca (1977).
 She gained recognition from American audiences as the leading lady in a well-received remake of Raymond Chandler's detective story Farewell, My Lovely (1975) starring Robert Mitchum as Philip Marlowe, and later with Woody Allen's Stardust Memories (1980), and in The Verdict (1982), an acclaimed drama directed by Sidney Lumet that starred Paul Newman.

+In 1978 director Clive Donner cast David Bowie and Rampling in a film to be called Wally, centered around Egon Schiele and his relationship with his lover Wally Neuzil, however due to absence of funding the project never materialised.